squid-cache/squid-cache.github.io/Features/eCAP.rst

  || gzip compression || http://code.google.com/p/squid-ecap-gzip/ || 3.1 ||
  || ClamAV scanner   || http://www.e-cap.org/Downloads || 3.2.0.6 or later ||

+Disclaimer: The Squid Project does not distribute, support, or endorse these eCAP adapters.
+Please contact adapter developers with any adapter-specific feedback.

 == Configuration ==

 Install ''libecap'' and build Squid with the --enable-ecap ''configure'' option.
 Install an adapter module.
 The library and sample adapters are available from the eCAP [[http://www.e-cap.org/|site]].